greg-raven/Uncommon-Sense/_posts/2015-01-08-laws-must-apply-to-all.md

 ---
-title: 'Laws must apply to all'
+title: "Laws must apply to all"
 layout: post
 categories:
 - laws